Start Blogging Right Now

 If you end up in Honduras with a slow internet connection that won’t support a voice call to technical support, you will endure extreme frustration.

 Work the kinks out of your website while you are still grinding away at your full-time job in the West.
-Once you set out into the wild blue yonder with your leather briefcase and 11-inch MacBook Air, you should only be concerned with adding content to your site.
+Once you set out into the wild blue yonder with your vintage leather briefcase and laptop, you should only be concerned with adding content to the site.

 Your blog should already be making money before you submit your resignation and tell your boss to shove it.